alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 ```
 .\KEEPApp-env\Scripts\activate
 ```
-The output in your shell should now be prefaced with the environment name in brackets:
+The output in your shell should now be prefaced with the environment name in brackets
 ```
 (KEEPApp-env) C:\Some\path>
 ```